AltSchool rebrands itself Altitude Learning as cofounders step aside

 When entrepreneur and former Googler Max Ventilla cofounded education startup AltSchool in spring 2013, he had big plans.
 He wanted to create a toolkit for personalizing learning by building not just software but physical schools, too.
-Even with just 20 students in his first AltSchool location, in San Francisco, Ventilla’s vision for individualizing instruction captured the imagination of top-tier seed investors including First Round Capital and Collaborative Fund.
+Even with just 20 students in his first AltSchool location, in San Francisco, Ventilla’s vision for individualizing instruction captured the imagination of top-tier seed investors, including First Round Capital and Collaborative Fund.
 By mid-2014, he had raised $33 million.
 By the end of 2017, he had raised $140 million more.

 In the early years, AltSchool expanded what it called “lab schools” at a rapid pace, adding locations in New York and scouting sites in cities like Chicago.
 But operating schools is complicated, particularly when your goal, in part, is to reinvent the very idea of school.
 The company retrenched, consolidating its ambitions into just four school sites.
 And now, it is making a more formal break.